Food and Identity

 Class hours may vary.

 Students will be evaluated on their ability to understand, discuss and communicate theories within how we recreate our identity through food, as well as interpret readings and cases meaningfully.
 These skills will be the primary focuses in evaluations.
 Group work in class and in the field, as well as the student's ability to contribute to a group effort, will be taken into account for the grade.

-- 30% Presentation and Analysis that analyzes a Danish food phenomenon.
-A presentation should be no longer than 10 minutes; essay should be at least four pages.
-Must include an interview.
-Due Jul 1 by 11.59 pm
+- 35% Group Project Presentation and Reflection Essay that analyzes a Danish food phenomenon.
+A presentation should be no longer than 15 minutes; essay should be at least four pages.
+Presentations will take place on June 9; essays are due by June 10.

-- 15% Participation.
-Participation includes attendance, participation in class discussions, completing the reading, and doing in-class writing exercises.
+- 25% Participation.
+Participation includes attendance, participation in class discussions, completing the reading, and doing in-class exercises.

 Please make sure to read the Academic Regulations on the DIS website.
 There you will find regulations on:

 DIS - Study Abroad in Scandinavia - www.DISabroad.org

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.